Antibacterial Agents

 2) Spectrum of activity: The greatest activity of these agents is against aerobic gram-negative bacilli from the Enterobacteriaceae family, including ESBL and AmpC producers, H influenzae, M catarrhalis, and nonfermenters including Pseudomonas, Acinetobacter, Burkholderia, and Stenotrophomonas species.
 Among fluoroquinolones, ciprofloxacin has the most potent activity against gram-negative bacteria, especially against P aeruginosa.
 The third- and fourth-generation agents have better activity against gram-positive bacteria and respiratory pathogens compared with that of second-generation fluoroquinolones; this includes coverage against S aureus (MSSA) and S pneumoniae, as well as C pneumoniae, M pneumoniae, and L pneumophila.
 Enterococcus species can be susceptible to fluoroquinolones; however, these agents must only be used for urinary infections and not for systemic infections.
 Unique to moxifloxacin is its enhanced activity against anaerobic bacteria such as Bacteroides species, although higher rates of resistance have been noted.
 Fluoroquinolones also have activity against tuberculous and nontuberculous mycobacteria and are often used in combination therapy.

 3) Adverse reactions: Hypersensitivity reactions.
 Exercise caution when using in children aged <16 years due to joint cartilage injury.
-Gastrointestinal effects, such as diarrhea and C difficile infection.
+GI effects, such as diarrhea and C difficile infection.
 CNS toxicity ranging from headaches and lightheadedness to seizures.
 These agents have neuromuscular-blocking activity and may exacerbate muscle weakness in individuals with myasthenia gravis.
 Increased risk of psychiatric reactions, peripheral neuropathy, aortic aneurysm and dissection, and tendinopathy.
 Cardiac effects, such as QT prolongation.
 Dysglycemia in patients with diabetes mellitus with moxifloxacin conferring the highest risk.

 4) Pregnancy risk: C.